jax-ml/jax/docs/random-numbers.md

 ## Random numbers in JAX

-JAX's random number generation differs in thet it tracks PRING state explicitly via Keys.
+JAX's random number generation differs in that it tracks PRNG state explicitly via keys.
-This design ensures reproducibility, parallelism, and vectorization, while still allowing fair comparision with modern numy generators.
+This design ensures reproducibility, parallelism, and vectorization, while still allowing fair comparison with modern NumPy generators.
 Specifically, in JAX we want PRNG generation to be:

 1. reproducible,